TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 Students Engagement Level Detection in Online e-Learning Using Hybrid EfficientNetB7 Together With TCN, LSTM, and Bi-LSTM

-Tasneem Selim Islam Elkabani Mohamed A. Abdou
+Tasneem Selim, Islam Elkabani, Mohamed A. Abdou